Coffeelot/cw-racingapp/README.md

 Also, note that you **CAN NOT** spawn the racing fobs with `/giveitem`.
 Spawn them with the built in command `/createracingfob` or get one at the trader or laptop

+> NOTE: If you're getting errors after a later update (released 27th March 2023) do `/addAccessCol`

 ## Dependencies
 * [qb-menu](https://github.com/qbcore-framework/qb-menu)
 * [qb-input](https://github.com/qbcore-framework/qb-input)